pgorman/dangerjaunt/dangerjaunt.md

 _Wall of Fire_ ignites a wall that keeps burning while the caster concentrates on it.
 Creatures with three or fewer hit dice cannot pass through the wall, and no creature sees through it.
 Crossing the fire inflicts d6 points of damage (no saving throw), and undead sustain twice that damage.
-The caster can either create a straight wall 60 feet long and 20 feet high, or a 20 foot high circular wall with a 15 foot radius.
+The caster raises either a straight wall 60 feet long and 20 feet high, or a 20 foot high circular wall with a 15 foot radius.

 _Wall of Ice_ conjures a 6 foot thick wall of ice.
 The caster chooses either a straight wall 60 feet long and 20 feet high, or a 20 foot high circular wall with a 15 foot radius.